The Sycamore Group

 -

-Congressional concentration of power in committee chairs can subvert popular will.
+Concentration of power in Congressional committee chairs can subvert popular will.
+More

 -